tluo25/Rootfinding/README.md

 in your .cpp or .h file to use the functions in the header file.

 ## <a name = "defaultValues"></a> Default Values
 For all functions in this library, the assigned default value for tolerance is the square root of the machine epsilon.
+A derivation from Numerical Recipes [6] shows this tolerance value to allow for floating point arithmetic errors.

 The default number of maximum iterations varies by function and is noted under the documentation for each function.
+Some functions require a higher default numer of maximum iterations than others.

 We also use the alias
 ```cpp
 using double = Real